tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/data_coding.md

 ## Data import

 You might want to analyze data sets for your project that already exist somewhere.
 There are several techniques to import data, dependent on your data source.
-Use these building blocks to learn about importing data and see example cases.
+Use these topics to learn about importing data and see example cases.

 - [Download data directly from URLs using R and Python](/store/data)
 - [Import larger datasets into R](/import/large-datsets)